ZupIT/horusec-docs/content/en/tutorials/how-to-adding-custom-rules.md

 ---
-title: Adding custom rules
+title: How to add custom rules on Horusec-CLI?
-weight: 31
+weight: 10
-description: You will find here how to add custom rules to Horusec.
+description: In this section, you will find how to add custom rules to Horusec.
 ---

 ---